rhysyim/cppWindowsAutoclick/README.md

 # Autoclick

-Press ENTER key to auto-click for the number of times indicated
+An autoclicking tool written in C++, works on Windows

-Works on Windows
+Press ENTER key to auto-click (for the number of times indicated in the console)